hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 Once you have access to the to Scott Murray's D3 tutorial book, first of all, I want you to fork [the repo at this GitHub link] (https://github.com/alignedleft/d3-book).
 Now you are ready to scheme the .pdf--provided to you on Coursewroks.
 If you do not have a GitHub account, you can simply download a .zip file containing all the sample codes from the repository's page

+#### Intro to D3

+D3 (a Java based script for creating Data Driven Documents) is a powerful tool for writing code to produce visualizations directly from data.
+It incorporates SVGs (Scalable Vector Graphics) and CSS (Cascading Style Sheets) in an .html context for conductign _transition_s (animations) and interactions on the web.
+The code is in Java Script, and there are plenty of excellent ready platforms you can use to start running your own D3 visualizations.